Resources

 Let’s talk about what the process looks like, what decisions you need to make, and the to-do list to get your home prepped and ready to sell.

-1) Decide if you want to do a FSBO ("For Sale By Owner") or use an agent.
+1) Decide if you want to do a FSBO ("For Sale By Owner") or use a real estate agent.

 Among a long list of to-dos, there are a lot of decisions to make.
 The first, and the biggest, is whether or not you want to do a For Sale By Owner or use an agent to sell your home.